-Let's make koblihy, fluffy Czech donuts filled with jam!
-These are absolutely delicious and always disappear fast.
+Let's make Koblihy, the fluffy Czech donuts filled with jam!
+They are incredibly delicious and always disappear in no time.

-In the past, koblihy were associated with the carnival season (in Czech masopust or fašank), taking place in winter.
-They are now available in every good Czech bakery.
+In the past, Koblihy were associated with a winter carnival season (in Czech, Masopust or Fašank).
+They are now available at every good Czech bakery.

-Making homemade koblihy from scratch is easier than you think.
+Making homemade Koblihy from scratch is easier than you think.
 These are made with yeast dough, so you need to plan ahead.
-You're done in two hours, but don't worry, most of that is rising time.
+You are done in two hours, but don't worry, most of that is rising time.

 MY TIP: Try also double-filled Moravian kolaches (another Czech yummy specialty!)